A great day begins the night before, ending your day well is key to setting up your next day with success!

 Prep the Morning Bags

 There is nothing more stressful than not being able to find your bag as you are trying to head out the door in the morning, so that’s why I always make sure the items we need to go are ready to go!

 A few mornings a week I leave to go workout at the early morning workout class, so I have by the garage door my workout bag which includes my tennis shoes, socks, workout towel, and wallet.

-The nights before my kids go to school, we make sure they have extra clothes and whatever else they need in their bags ready to go and place them by the garage door.
+The nights before my kids go to school, we make sure they have extra clothes and whatever else they need in their bags ready to go and place them by the garage door too.

 Taking a few extra minutes to make sure we have everything we need right by the garage door is another super simple way we save time and stress early in the morning.

-I’m indecisive, which is why simplifying my wardrobe has been essential and beneficial to me!
+I’m indecisive, which is why simplifying my wardrobe has been so essential and beneficial to me!
 Even still, I find myself with decision fatigue in the morning when I’m trying to pick out my clothing for the day.

 I check the weather for the next day and determine the entire outfit (including accessories) and lay them out.
 Most days I stay home all day with the kids but I still dress for the day I want to have by getting dressed every single day.